Analyze the Relationships in Your Data

 Explore Your Existing Elasticsearch Indices

-Begin your graph exploration by simply installing X-Pack and start walking the connections living in your existing Elasticsearch indices.
+It's easy to get started with exploring the connections living in your existing Elasticsearch indices.
 There are no new data formats to fiddle with.
 No new indices to create.
 No third-party systems to maintain.
 No higher taxes.
 Just go and be curious.

 Integrate the Graph API into Your Application